Tianwen-1: Mission planning

 In late 2019, the Xi'an Aerospace Propulsion Institute, a subsidiary of CASC, stated that the performance and control of the future spacecraft's propulsion system has been verified and had passed all requisite pre-flight tests, including tests for hovering, hazard avoidance, deceleration and landing.
 The main component of the lander's propulsion system consists of a single engine that provides 7500 N of thrust.
 The spacecraft's supersonic parachute system had also been successfully tested.

 CNSA initially focused on the Chryse Planitia and Elysium Mons regions of Mars in its search for possible landing sites.
 However, in September 2019 during a joint meeting in Geneva, in Switzerland, of the European Planetary Science Congress-Division for Planetary Sciences, the presenters announced that two preliminary sites in the Utopia Planitia region of Mars have instead been chosen for the anticipated landing attempt, with each site having a landing ellipse of approximately 100 by 40 kilometres.

 In July 2020, CNSA provided landing coordinates of 110.318° East longitude and 24.748° North latitude, within the southern portion of Utopia Planitia, as the specific primary landing site.
 The area was chosen for being both of scientific interest and being safe enough for landing attempts.
 Simulated landings have been performed as part of mission preparations by the Beijing Institute of Space Mechanics and Electricity.

 By 23 January 2020, the Long March 5 Y4 rocket's hydrogen-oxygen engine had completed a 100-seconds test, which was the last engine test prior to the final assembly of the launch vehicle.
 It successfully launched on 23 July 2020.

 Entering Mars orbit

 The three Tianwen-1 spacecraft were launched by Long March 5 Heavy-lift launch vehicle on 23 July 2020.
-Having traveled for about seven months, it entered Mars orbit on 10 February 2021 by performing a burn of its engines to slow down just enough to be captured by Mars' gravitational pull.
+Having traveled for about seven months, it entered Mars orbit on 10 February 2021 by performing a burn of its engines to slow down just enough to be captured by Mars's gravitational pull.
 The orbiter spent several months scanning and imaging the surface of Mars to refine the target landing zone for the lander/rover.
-It approached at about 265 km (periareion, or periapse) to Mars' surface, allowing a high-resolution camera to return images to Earth and to map the landing site in Utopia Planitia, and to prepare for landing.
+It approached at about 265 km (periareion, or periapse) to Mars's surface, allowing a high-resolution camera to return images to Earth and to map the landing site in Utopia Planitia, and to prepare for landing.